xXTheBigGunXx/QRGraphics/README.md

 ![image](https://github.com/user-attachments/assets/66bc999f-b9cc-4b0e-80c8-8f870050d760)

 Then I loop throut the list two times with two loop and the every single coordinte of a top left corner of a aligment pattern.
 Then I need to check if a aligment pattern touch seperators, position finders and if they do - discarde them.
-That is why there are no aligment patterns near the 3 corners of QR grid.
+That the reason why there are no aligment patterns near 3 position finders of QR grid.